iTunes Help

 Use third party software to rip all your CDs to MP3 or MP4 files to on your computer's hard drive.
 Use the 192 kB recording rate to make your MP3s.
 Or in iTunes, go to the Edit menu and select Preferences, then on the Advanced tab, click Importing and change the Import Using setting to "MP3".
 Also choose Good Quality (192 kbps).

 Similarly in the Preferences > Advanced > Importing dialogue box you can ask iTunes to automatically offer to copy new CDs onto your hard drive.
-If you do this then iTunes wil create a folder at My Documents\My Music\iTunes\iTunes Music for PC users.
+If you do this then iTunes will create a folder at My Documents\My Music\iTunes\iTunes Music for PC users.

 According to Wired Magazine "MP3s ripped with iTunes sound like crap.
 Don’t think so?
 Listen closer — with decent headphones.
 To get more out of your music (with only a small increase in file size), opt for a better MP3 encoder, like LAME.
 The audio geeks behind LAME continually fine-tune their compression algorithms so cymbals don’t crunch like garbage-can lids, and screaming guitars don’t sound like squeaking Fisher-Price toys.
 Don’t take our word for it; try it yourself.
-Download a copy of iLAS if you’re a Mac, Exact Audio Copy if you’re a PC."
+Download a copy of Exact Audio Copy if you’re a PC."

 If you chose to "rip" your files outside iTunes, then in iTunes go to the file menu, then the import menu and to import each folder of MP3s that you have created.
 As you add folders you will see iTunes build a list of artists, song names and albums in the main iTunes pane.